mmulet/babel-plugin-web-dev-expression/README.md

 # babel-plugin-dev-expression [![npm version](https://badge.fury.io/js/babel-plugin-dev-expression.svg)](https://badge.fury.io/js/babel-plugin-dev-expression)

-A mirror of Facebook's dev-expression Babel plugin.
+A fork of A mirror of Facebook's dev-expression Babel plugin.

-This plugin reduces or eliminates development checks from production code.
+This plugin reduces or eliminates development checks from production code, but also works in a browser environment.
+It defaults to a production environment in a browser.

 ## `__DEV__`